aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-html-html-xhtml-mhtml-format/custom-styles-used-for-proper-aspose-words-html-roundtrip/_index.md

 ﻿---
-title: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
+title: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip – Aspose.Words for Java
+articleTitle: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
+linktitle: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
 description: "Aspose.Words for Java allows you to work with custom styles for roundtrip supported when saving to HTML-based format."
 type: docs
 weight: 140